Cheekbone Reduction, Zygoma Reduction in Bangkok, Thailand

 Cheekbone Reduction surgery is not recommended for patients under the age of 18 or those with unrealistic expectations.
 This procedure will not improve the facial contour of patients with large cheeks.

-In general, a good candidate for Cheek Augmentation surgery is:
+In general, a good candidate for Cheek Reduction Surgery is:

 - A patient who is physically healthy